zizunz-android-master/Concurrency/README.md

 3. RxJava2(version 3 is comming in May 2019 ;;;;;)

-4. Kotlin Coroutine(alternative of RxJava2 + Good performance + Ganji)
+4. Kotlin Coroutine(alternative of RxJava2 + Good performance + Ganzi)